gordonwatts/hep-programming-hints/servicex-hints.md

 * Use `FuncADLQueryPHYSLITE` for ATLAS PHYSLITE samples - that have already had calibrations, etc., applied.
 * Use `FuncADLQueryPHYS` for ATLAS PHYS or other derivations (like LLP1, etc.)

 The `base_query` is a sequence of events.
 Each event contains collections of objects like Jets and Electrons. `evt.Jets()` gets you the collection of jets for a particular event.
 You can pass `calibrated=False` to prevent calibration in `PHYS`, but note that `PHYSLITE` does not have uncalibrated jets (or other objects) in it!
+This `func_adl` language is based on LINQ.

-It is best practice to always end the query with a `Select` call that puts the data in a dictionary, as the dictionary keys become column labels.
+The query must end with a `Select` that creates a dictionary.
+Each element of the dictionary is a value, or a list of values. `func_adl` does not support nested objects of any sort: not even 2D arrays.
+Each element of the dictionary can be a value or a 1D list.

 ## Selecting a Flat Variable (Jet $p_T$)